sarahVacca/220project/README.md

+# Clark Clothes
-# Hi, and welcome to Clark Clothes!
+## Hi, and welcome to Clark Clothes!
 A website where Clark students can buy and sell used clothes on clarks campus!

 ## To set up the application, follow these steps:
 1. Clone this repo